Andrew-S-Rosen/cbe504/main.typ

 Fast forwarding to the 1930s, the rise of the automobile and increased reliance on fossil fuels led to several advances in reactor technologies.
 One representative discovery was the catalytic cracker: a reactor that uses an aluminosilicate material known as Zeolite Y to catalyze the conversion of high-molecular weight, linear alkanes found in petroleum into smaller, more valuable hydrocarbons.
 #footnote[If you ever find yourself driving back to Princeton from New York City, take a look in the westward direction near the entrance of Interstate 95.
 You will likely be able to see the Phillips 66 Bayway Refinery, which has a fluid catalytic cracking unit (among other chemical reactors).
 Roughly one out of every 20 ships in New York Harbor are bound for this refinery, where crude oil is distilled, cracked, and purified.]
-Another relevant process pioneered during this time period is the Fischer--Tropsch process, which converts carbon monoxide and hydrogen (known as synthesis gas or"syngas") into liquid hydrocarbons.
+Another relevant process pioneered during this time period is the Fischer--Tropsch process, which converts carbon monoxide and hydrogen (known as synthesis gas or "syngas") into liquid hydrocarbons.
 #footnote[
   For a molecular-scale view of how the Fischer--Tropsch reaction works, watch the following animation from the Eindhoven University of Technology: https://www.youtube.com/watch?v=44OU4JxEK4k.
 ]